bigelod/HaloCEWXR/README.md

 # To-Do:

-* 6DOF tracking / input collection from WinlatorXR over UDP
 * Map the 6DOF data to the game controls
 * Fit the game render window to the entire display, for the red pixel OpenXR needs to be in the correct spot
+* Fix the DLL injection failing on actual WinlatorXR container on Quest/Pic

+# Done:

+* 6DOF tracking / input collection from WinlatorXR over UDP
+* Display the top-left corner "red pixel" for OpenXR frame reference to WinlatorXR VR mode
 * Create the /vr file if the Z drive exists on load
 * Try to delete the /vr file on close
-* Fix the DLL injection failing on actual WinlatorXR container on Quest/Pic

 # Stretch-Goal(s) / Unlikely Bonus Features: